Stochastic reachability of a target tube: Theory and computation: Underapproximative stochastic reachability of a target tube using open-loop controllers

 \subsection{Implementation of Algorithm~\ref{algo:poly}}

-Algorithm~\ref{algo:poly} is a parallelizable, anytime algorithm.
-The anytime property follows from the observation that the convex hull of the solutions of \eqref{prob:gamma_ext_W} for an arbitrary subset of $ \mathcal{D}$ provides a valid underapproximation, permitting premature termination.
+Algorithm~\ref{algo:poly} is an anytime, parallelizable algorithm.
+The anytime property follows from the observation that the convex hull of the solutions of \eqref{prob:gamma_ext_W} for an arbitrary subset of $ \mathcal{D}$ also yields a valid underapproximation, permitting premature termination.
 The parallelizability of Algorithm~\ref{algo:poly} is due to the fact that the computations along each of the directions $\uDir_i$ are independent.

-Computing $\xanchor$ is a significant part of Algorithm 1.
-Using $\overline{x}_c$ may be advantageous because directions typically yield non-trivial relative boundary points, however, it is possible that $ \overline{x}_c$ is a relative boundary point of $\uFSRAset$ (e.g., Figure~\ref{fig:CWH}, right).
+Computing $\xanchor$ is a significant part of Algorithm~\ref{algo:poly}.
+Using $\overline{x}_c$ may be advantageous because directions typically yield non-trivial relative boundary points, however, it is possible that $ \overline{x}_c$ is a relative boundary point of $\uFSRAset$ (e.g., Figure~\ref{fig:CWH}, bottom).
 Additionally, solving \eqref{prob:xmax_compute_cheby} requires more computational effort due to the second-order cone constraint.
 However, the ``best'' choice may be problem-specific.
 Indeed, using multiple anchor points could be advantageous, as the convex hull of the union of the resulting underapproximations could yield a significantly larger underapproximative set.
-The implementation of Algorithm~\ref{algo:poly} in \texttt{SReachTools} provides all three of these options.
+The implementation of Algorithm~\ref{algo:poly} in \texttt{SReachTools} provides all three of these options. \texttt{SReachTools} is an open-source \texttt{MATLAB} toolbox for stochastic reachability \cite{sreachtools}. \texttt{SReachTools} has participated in several repeatability-evaluations including the recent ARCH initiative for stochastic modeling and verification~\cite{Abate2020ARCH}.

 Denoting the computation times to solve for $\xanchor$ (\eqref{prob:xmax_compute} or \eqref{prob:xmax_compute_cheby}) and \eqref{prob:gamma_ext_W} as $t_{\mathrm{anchor}}$ and $t_{\mathrm{line}}$, respectively, the computation time for Algorithm~\ref{algo:poly} is $ \mathcal{O}(t_{\mathrm{anchor}}+t_{\mathrm{line}}\Npoly)$.
 Since \eqref{prob:xmax_compute}, \eqref{prob:xmax_compute_cheby}, and \eqref{prob:gamma_ext_W} are convex problems, globally optimal solutions are assured with (potentially) low $t_{\mathrm{anchor}}$ and $t_{\mathrm{line}}$.
 However, the joint chance constraint $W_0(\overline{x}, \overline{U})\geq \phi$ is not solver-friendly, since we do not have a closed-form expression for $W_0(\overline{x}, \overline{U})$, or an exact reformulation into a conic constraint.
 In Section~\ref{sub:GaussLTV} (see Table~\ref{tab:implement}), we discuss computationally efficient methods to enforce this constraint under additional assumptions.